Federal Contaminated Sites Action Plan (FCSAP)

-Aboriginal Affairs and Northern Development Canada and the Department of National Defence (DND) have responsibility for many of the contaminated sites.
+Indigenous and Northern Affairs Canada and the Department of National Defence (DND) have responsibility for many of the contaminated sites.
 These include military installations and other sites related to national defence activities on Federal Crown lands dating back over half a century, long before the environmental impacts of such activities were adequately understood or managed.
 The department also inherited responsibility for many former mines in the North after they were abandoned, or through bankruptcy proceedings and court decisions.

-Four federal government departments—Health Canada, Fisheries and Oceans Canada, Environment Canada, and Public Works and Government Services Canada—are responsible for providing expert support to custodians (which includes federal agencies like Aboriginal Affairs and Northern Development Canada), the FCSAP Secretariat and the Federal Contaminated Sites Associate Deputy Minister Steering Committee.
+Four federal government departments—Health Canada, Fisheries and Oceans Canada, Environment Canada, and Public Works and Government Services Canada—are responsible for providing expert support to custodians (which includes federal agencies like Indigenous and Northern Affairs Canada), the FCSAP Secretariat and the Federal Contaminated Sites Associate Deputy Minister Steering Committee.